Overcooked-Designs/Website/README.md

 -Hamburger navigation on mobile app
 -Plates and silverware navigation on website
--Possibly incorporate ovens to go with the overcooked theme
+-Possibly incorporate ovens to go with the overcooked theme -ovens on side of title?
+-make the letter o and the other letter o in cooked cookies?

 ******************************************************************************************
 # Place technical ideas here (ie. shopping cart)